alanmoncada1/alanmoncada1/README.md

 <H1>Greetings!</H1>

-I'm an IT Profesional Services Consultant
+I'm an appasionate about software

-We can work together solving crisis in our localities, neighborhoods or countries with powerful and brilliant solutions :brain: while having fun burning everything :fire:
+I'm a person who enjoys build somethig a throught an evening saturday, If you want we can work together solving crisis in our localities, neighborhoods or countries with powerful and brilliant solutions :brain: while having fun burning everything :fire:

 We can talk about: